yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 Mouse emulation, along with keyboard emulation, are options for users within yuzu, for the few games that support it.
 The options has been available in `Emulation > Configure… > Settings > Controls > Advanced`, and report to games that a keyboard and/or mouse is plugged to the console.

-To help mouse players–and we don’t mean “use mouse as a stick for aiming”, we mean emulating an attached USB mouse–german77 made sure the actual native cursor of your OS {{< gh-hovercard "12160" "doesn’t leave the yuzu window." >}}
+To help mouse players–and we don’t mean "use mouse as a stick for aiming", we mean emulating an attached USB mouse–german77 made sure the actual native cursor of your OS {{< gh-hovercard "12160" "doesn’t leave the yuzu window." >}}
 If you hate clicking your own game out of focus, you will like this change.

 While continuing his work on improving yuzu’s file system emulation, byte[] solved a bug that caused `MONSTER HUNTER GENERATIONS ULTIMATE` to {{< gh-hovercard "11936" "fail to boot" >}} when mods for the game were installed.